 By now you have an idea of how your Social Network looks like.
 Many within the Social Media sphere has focused a lot on growing their followers, friends or likes.

 The real power of your Social Network is not in your first degree of followers, friends or likes but it is second and third degree.
-It is like throw a big stone in the water; your first degree is like a big splash in the water, your second degree is the waves created from the splash and your third degree is what happens when the water arrives ashore.
+It is like throwing a big stone in the water; your first degree is like a big splash in the water, your second degree is the waves created from the splash and your third degree is what happens when the water arrives ashore.

-So growth of your Social Network is not all about the numbers, it more to identify Champion Advocates with a strong network.
+So the growth of your Social Network is not all about the numbers, it more to identify Champion Advocates with a strong network.
 Then find unique ways to engage with them.

 Champion Advocates – Rewards

-Now when it comes to the end of the day for your Hotel what really counts is RevPar, ADR and Occupancy.
+Now when it comes to the end of the day for your Hotel what really counts is RevPar, ADR, and Occupancy.

 Social Media does absolutely not provide you with any magic wand.
 If you believe so then you will spend a lot of time in the Reaction stage.

 You need to take strategic action steps to identify your Hotel Social Network Champion Advocates.
 And should reward them for their involvement and appreciation of your Hotel Brand.